 - Now the doctor will open up your vagina with the use of the speculum.

 - After placing it properly, its strings get trimmed to an appropriate length.
-It is because a woman can check its presence and it can be easily removed in future.
+It is because a woman can check its presence and it can be easily removed in the future.

 - After the Procedure

-Complications with the IUD
+Risks and Complications with the IUD Placement Treatment

 Placing this device into the uterus may cause some serious complications.
-These are mentioned below:-
+These are mentioned below:

 - Infection